 Aretha Franklin Was Advised to Create an Estate Plan

-According to the Detroit Free Press, Don Wilson, an attorney who worked with Franklin for years, urged her to create a will or trust.
+According to the Detroit Free Press, Don Wilson, an attorney who worked with Franklin for years, urged her to create a will or Living Trust.
 With a proper estate plan in place, the distribution of the singer’s assets would have remained private and process not left to the discretion of Michigan Probate Law.

 According to our Estate Planning Attorney Mike Abrate, “A detailed estate plan that includes legal tools like a will and trusts, ensure that your assets are distributed as you wish.
 When created properly, they allow your loved ones and beneficiaries to minimize or avoid the probate process, limit the effects of estate taxes, and remain private.”